dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-03-21-transaction-cost-sad-story.md

 ---
-title: A short, sad story about high transaction cost causing inevitable big batches and long feedback loops.
+title: A short, sad story about high transaction cost causing inevitable big batches and long feedback loops
 ---

 The longer it takes me to test/check something ->